- 1 INTRODUCTION :

 Research methodology refers to the search of knowledge.once can also define research methodology as a scientific and systematic search for required information on a specific topic.

-- Most of the data is already available on Wikipedia but it cannot be used fully in Indian share market so we had to dig into other resources
+- Most of the data is already available on Wikipedia, but it cannot be used fully in the Indian share market, so we had to dig into other resources

 - Through the study of a detailed report on opening a Demat account and buying and selling it from Kotak securities blog

-- Most of all the data was collected from Youtube explanatory videos about Demat account
+- Most of all the data were collected from Youtube explanatory videos about Demat account

 Primary data is data gathered for the first time by the researcher.
-It is the raw form of data and thoroughly studied and hence a helpful tool for secondary data.
-Here the method used for collection of primary data is Web analytics Technique.
+It is the raw form of data and thoroughly studied and hence, a helpful tool for secondary data.
+Here the method used for the collection of primary data is the Web analytics Technique.

 DETAIL REPORT OF PROJECT :

-So in order to start trading of shares one must have two accounts.
+So to start trading of shares, one must have two accounts.

-2.Demat account – A Demat account is simply like a savings account in your bank.
-IT simply holds your stocks and other dematerialized securities.
+2.Demat account – A Demat account is simply a savings account in your bank.
+IT only holds your stocks and other dematerialized securities.
 The Demat account is opened with one of the depositories viz.
 NSDL or CDSL

 Place an order through your online trading account.
-This could be a market order, a limit or buy order, or an after-market order.
+This could be a market order, a limit or buy a prescription, or an after-market order.
 If your brokerage allows you to place orders through the phone, then you will need to supply your trading account details.

 The exchange will process your order.
 It will verify the details of the transaction, the market price, the availability of the shares in the market, and so on.
 It will also check the details of your Demat account that is linked to your trading account.
 This is especially so in case of a sell order.